Skip to content

 A thermal imaging camera enables you to see heat leaking or cold air entering your house by taking colour-coded images highlighting temperature differences.

 The camera can highlight insufficient loft insulation, gaps in floorboards, draughty windows and badly fitted loft hatches.
 These areas allow warmth to escape, meaning you use more fuel to keep your house warm.
-See our case studies for more information and ideas of how they have worked in other buildings along with advice on what to do next.
+See our case studies for more information and ideas of how they have been used in local buildings along with advice on what to do next, and also our blog page for blog articles relating to using the thermal imaging cameras in homes, schools and community buildings and reducing heat loss at home.

 How the information sessions work

 We run information sessions from Oct/Nov to March/April each year on Zoom.
 The sessions last up to an hour and cover how to use the camera, what the camera might show you and how to borrow the camera.
 See our events page to book your place on an information session.
-You can then book a time slot to collect the camera.
+Following the session, you will be able to book a time slot to collect the camera.
 We also have a SSA Thermal Imaging Project facebook page where camera users can share their experiences and findings.

 What do you find out using the camera?